BenKlee/akrobat/README.md

         - can be used to visualize the robot when gui is turned off

+For testing purposes without a controller (joystick) available, a joystick emulator has been implemented.
+To use it run ```rosrun akrobat joystick_emulator``` while the robot is running.

 Troubleshooting:

 If you get an error like "[...] in the folder [akrobat] couldn't be found a file [AkrobatMaster.launch] [...]" execute this line: